facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 };
 ```

-### `baseUrl` {#baseurl}
+### `baseUrl` {#baseUrl}

 - Type: `string`

 Base URL for your site.
-This can also be considered the path after the host.
+Can be considered as the path after the host.
 For example, `/metro/` is the base URL of https://facebook.github.io/metro/.
 For URLs that have no path, the baseUrl should be set to `/`.
 This field is related to the [url](#url) field.
+Always has both leading and trailing slash.

 ```js title="docusaurus.config.js"
 module.exports = {